CDRT/mk_docs/docs/guides/tbct_v2/tbct_v2_top.md

 ## Installation / setup recommendations

-The ThinkVantage BIOS Config Tool UI is provided as a PowerShell script that is hosted on the PowerShell Gallery.
+The Think BIOS Config Tool UI is provided as a PowerShell script that is hosted on the PowerShell Gallery.
 It can be easily installed with the following command:

 ```PowerShell
 Install-Script 'Lenovo.BIOS.Config.UI'